ahdinosaur/inu/README.md

 where *state* is an object with a required key `model` and an optional key `effect`,

-an `app` is defined by an object with the following keys:
+an `inu` app is defined by an object with the following keys:

 - `init`: a function returning the initial state
 - `update`: a `update(model, action)` pure function, returns the new state